The Proposal (2009 film): Home media

+Reception

 Box office

 The Proposal was released in the United States on June 19, 2009.
-On its opening day, the film grossed an estimated $12.7 million in 3,056 theaters, becoming the highest-grossing film of the day.
-It later went on to gross over $34 million during its opening weekend, beating out Year One, Up, and The Hangover.
+On its opening day, it grossed an estimated $12.7 million in 3,056 theaters, becoming the highest-grossing film of the day.
+It went on to gross over $34 million on its opening weekend, beating Year One, Up, and The Hangover.
 In an exit poll conducted by Disney, nearly 63% of the opening audience consisted of female viewers, 78% were eighteen or older, and 71% were classified as couples.
-It marked the biggest opening weekend out of any film in Bullock's career, nearly doubling her previous holder, Premonition.
+It was the biggest opening weekend of any film in Bullock's career, nearly doubling her previous record, Premonition.
 As of October 2011, the film had grossed over $164 million in the United States and Canada.

 Box office performances showed similar numbers in international markets.
 The film was released in Australia on June 18, 2009, grossing over $2.8 million on its opening weekend.
 In Russia, the film grossed over $2.6 million on its opening weekend, accounting for 34% of all total film revenue in that country.
 In South Africa the film debuted at number two, losing out to the new release Ice Age: Dawn of the Dinosaurs.
 It managed to gross over $2.6 million as of October 2011.
-In the United Kingdom, estimated first opening weekend grosses stand at £3.2 million.
+In the United Kingdom, estimated first opening weekend grosses stand at $5.3 million.
 The film has grossed over $317 million worldwide, with international grosses standing at $153 million.
-It is the twentieth highest-grossing film of 2009.
+It is the twenty-first highest-grossing film of 2009.